recolic/hbase-2.1.0/README.md

 # Current status
 On master branch, we are using kind of sequencial connection, which is very slow but mostly debugged and tested.

-On parallel_conn branch, one thread may be reading while the other is writing to the connection.
-Commits after tag 0.1.4 are trying to optimize it, you can just drop those commits.